 I planted the baby pumpkins way too early last year (they were ready in early September!) so I’m going to wait a few more weeks before starting them.

 Then I’ll add them to these pots and the flower bed in the back.

 Cherry tomatoes (some reseeded from last year, some new)

 Cucumbers (ALL reseeded from last year)

 This year I’m growing all of the tall plants on one side (tomatoes and cucumbers) and the shorter plants on the other (eggplant, peppers, and herbs).

-If you have the space and the means to build a structure like this, and you have a critter problem, be they squirrels, bunnies, or deer, I HIGHLY suggest trying a garden like this!
+If you have the space and the means to build a structure like this DIY enclosed garden greenhouse, and you have a critter problem, be they squirrels, bunnies, or deer, I HIGHLY suggest trying a garden like this!